 Prospective Applicants are encouraged to meet with a City Planner prior to submitting an application.
 After discussing your project and important development standards (setbacks, height, parking, landscaping, etc.) that apply to your project, staff will be happy to discuss and assist you with the application process.
 Such a preliminary meeting will help expedite the development process.
 Applicants may also request a more detailed, formal pre-application review.
 This type of review can be helpful for large or more complex projects, and when the applicant desires review by multiple City departments, such as Engineering, Building and Public Works.
-Pre-Application Review requires submittal of an application, fee, checklist, plans and background information and can take from three (3) to five (5) weeks to process.
+Pre-Application Review requires submittal of an application, fee, checklist, plans and background information and can take from six (6) to eight (8) weeks to process.

 Rezoning (Zoning Text or Map Amendment)